 Citizenship by Investment:

 Currently, Turkey is in the Top 20 economies of the world.
 From Bloomberg’s perspective, Turkey seems to be the biggest 5th improving economy by 2030.
 Turkey serves as a safe haven for those who come from different backgrounds such as less moderate Muslim countries and non-free financial systems.
-When you checked with the Passport Index results of 2019, Turkey has better position compared to Saudi Arabia, Qatar, Kuwait, Oman, Jordan, Lebanon, Iraq, Syria, Iran, Egypt, India, Pakistan, and several others.
+When you checked with the Passport Index results of 2019, Turkey has a better position compared to Saudi Arabia, Qatar, Kuwait, Oman, Jordan, Lebanon, Iraq, Syria, Iran, Egypt, India, Pakistan, and several others.
 We believe investors from those nations will enjoy the program.

 On September 19, 2018; Turkey has significantly eased the required limits for foreigners to acquire Turkish citizenship, according to new regulations published in the country’s Official Gazette.